harrystech/arthur-tools/README.md

 # Arthur Tools

-We have some tools that we developed originally for [Project Arthur](https://github.com/harrystech/arthur-redshift-etl) and then they appeared to more generally useful.
+We have some tools that we developed originally for [Project Arthur](https://github.com/harrystech/arthur-redshift-etl) which then appeared to more generally useful.
 So here they are.

 ## Deploying CloudFormation templates